 02/26/2026

-370 people per day – that's how many suffer a sudden cardiac arrest in Germany according to the German Resuscitation Registry 2024.
+According to the German Resuscitation Registry 2024, 370 people per day in Germany suffer a sudden cardiac arrest.
 That's over 136,000 cases per year, mostly outside of hospitals [1].
-The good news: More and more people are intervening and ...
+The good news: More and more people are intervening. ...

 Read more

 How are sensors for cardiopulmonary resuscitation validated?
 In our case, we specifically asked this question for a sensor used to measure compression depth during resuscitation.
 Why is a CPR feedback sensor even needed?
-Cardiovascular diseases with cardiac arrest are among the most common causes of death in Germany. ...
+Cardiovascular diseases with cardiac arrest are among the most common occurrences in Germany. ...

 Read more